TryQuiet/quiet/packages/mobile/README.md

 ### Wireless debugging (optional)

-**These instructions are included for convenience.
+**These instructions are included for convenience and may help if you're having a problem with wired debugging.
 Be mindful of your local network when using this option.**

 To connect your debugging device wirelessly, make sure it runs on Android 11 or above.
 Enable wireless debugging in the Developer Options and plug it in to your machine via USB.